 As part of the 2013 CAP reform, ‘market disturbance’ measures were included in the final regulations allowing the Commission to propose market interventions in the event of market failures or crises.
 These measures, which are not sector-specific, include general provisions and private storage aid5.
 Although neither has been used for sugar, they are available and could be used after 2017.

-The EU has agreed Directives6 which set a mandatory Member State target level of 10% (of which up to 7% can be derived from crop sources) for the use of renewable energy in transport fuel by 2020.
-This mandate is proposed to be cut to 3.8% by 2030.
+The EU has agreed to Directives6 which set a mandatory Member State target level of 10% (of which 7% can be derived from crop sources) for the use of renewable energy in transport fuel by 2020.
+This mandate is proposed to be cut by 3.8% by 2030.
 Beet-based bioethanol is one of the products which can be used, and was included in the latest CAP legislation for this purpose7, although no specific sub-targets have been agreed.

 From 1 October 2017, the EU’s sugar sector became substantially deregulated.
 General measures will be available to respond to market crises, but these have not yet been used in the sugar sector.

 Area payments are available for arable crops, including sugar beet, which are delivered for production.
 Direct ‘coupled’ support has also been agreed for some less efficient industries, which is capped by area and budget.